 As mentioned it's quite a long and narrow interior but the designed flow and movement through the space embraces this.
 I designed for the baked goods to be kept near the shopfront to entice in passersby from the high street, and the layout of the front counter means that customers entering and queuing get to see all the delicious breads, pastries and sandwiches on offer before making an order.

-(And if you're like me, I can pretty much always persuade myself to get a lil something with a takeaway coffee.. support small business is my (good) excuse!)
+(And if you're like me, I can pretty much always persuade myself to get a lil something with a takeaway coffee.. support independent business is my (good) excuse!)

 The colour palette for the interior design scheme took inspiration from the green, beige and brown hues of grain fields through the seasons, creating a cosy and welcoming interior.
 The uplifting green paint colour used for the front counter grabs for your attention, seeing as its design is inconspicuous but, importantly, cost effective.
 The other darker greens seen on the banquette seat help with 'grounding' the space and prevent the overall aesthetic from looking washed out.